 Learn more: Edventures With Kids

-1. Roll the dice to count and move.
+6. Roll the dice to count and move

 Get practice with low number counting and addition using action dice.
 Write activities like jump, clap, or stomp on a small wooden block, then roll it along with a pair of dice.
-Kids add up them up (you could do this with subtraction too) and complete the activity the number of times shown.
+Kids add them up (or subtract if you prefer) and complete the activity the number of times shown.